Financial-Times/n-search-query-parser/README.md

 ## Performance

-This module has been continuously benchmarked using one weeks real search data:
+This module has been continuously benchmarked using real search data:

 ```
 Benchmark processed 54348 items in 0.518364711 seconds